Vanadate Amplifies Receptor-Mediated Accumulation Of Inositol Trisphosphates And Inhibits Inositol Tris- And Tetrakis-Phosphatase Activities

 Digital Object Identifier (DOI)

 Bencherif, Merouane and Lukas, Ronald J., "Vanadate Amplifies Receptor-Mediated Accumulation Of Inositol Trisphosphates And Inhibits Inositol Tris- And Tetrakis-Phosphatase Activities" (1992).
-Neurobiology.
+Translational Neuroscience.
 287.